iPhone 3GS Review

 You’ll be surprised how much this will increase the quality of your shots over previous generations, especially when used with the new auto exposure and auto white-balance features.
 Even with these improvements, I couldn’t use the 3GS as my main camera – Apple has still got a lot of work to do before that’s possible, but it’s a definite move in the right direction.

-When it comes to the quality of your video recordings, you’ll be impressed with the quality for a mobile device, although it simply can’t compete with dedicated recorders.
+When it comes to the quality of your video recordings, you’ll be impressed with it as a mobile device, although it simply can’t compete with dedicated recorders.
 Still, it’s a nice feature to have, and you can tap the screen when recording to focus your videos.
 After capturing video, you can upload your shots directly to YouTube with the help of a nice feature from Quick Time X on Snow Leopard, which allows you to quickly trim your video, allowing you to edit out unwanted sections.

 Summary